onap/policy-parent/docs/pap/InternalPapPdp.rst

-                                                                   group and subgroup can be used to specify the scope of the operation supported_policy_types          M        N/A      N/A      N/A     A list of the policy types supported by the PDP policies                        O        M        N/A      N/A     The list of policies running on the PDP ->(name)                        O        M        N/A      N/A     The name of a TOSCA policy running on the PDP ->policy_type                   O        M        N/A      N/A     The TOSCA policy type of the policyWhen a PDP starts, it commences periodic sending of *PDP_STATUS*
+                                                                   group and subgroup can be used to specify the scope of the operation supported_policy_types          M        N/A      N/A      N/A     A list of the policy types supported by the PDP policies                        M        N/A      N/A      N/A     The list of policies running on the PDP policiesToBeDeployed            N/A      M        N/A      N/A     The list of policies to be deployed on the PDP policiesToBeUndeployed          N/A      M        N/A      N/A     The list of policies to be undeployed from the PDP ->(name)                        O        M        N/A      N/A     The name of a TOSCA policy running on the PDP ->policy_type                   O        M        N/A      N/A     The TOSCA policy type of the policyWhen a PDP starts, it commences periodic sending of *PDP_STATUS*